Focus on What Really Matters in Low-Altitude Governance: A Management-Centric Multi-Modal Benchmark with Implicitly Coordinated Vision-Language Reasoning Framework: Introduction

 \item \textbf{Framework Contribution:} We propose GovLA-Reasoner, a unified vision–language reasoning framework that harmonizes visual perception and language reasoning via implicit feature-space coordination, effectively mitigating error accumulation and information loss inherent in existing loosely coupled pipelines.

 \item \textbf{Practical Significance:} By jointly leveraging GovLA-10K and GovLA-Reasoner, we present an efficient and deployment-friendly solution for low-altitude intelligence.
-Our framework achieves significant performance gains without requiring the fine-tuning of any task-specific individual components, establishing a new paradigm for governance-oriented aerial vision systems. \end{itemize}
+Our framework achieves effective performance gains while better controlling the computational resource cost, establishing a new paradigm for governance-oriented aerial vision systems. \end{itemize}